Menu

 With each person playing to their strengths, individual aspirations and goals are pulled into line with the group’s objectives, so that everyone benefits when the team succeeds.

-"Team success depends to a great success on having members who set team goals above those of personal self-interest."
+"Team success depends to a great extent on having members who set team goals above those of personal self-interest."

 Dr Meredith Belbin | Management Teams 3rd Edition